Day of the Dead Vocabulary: A Ghoulish Glossary of Spanish Words and Phrases

 You may know it as one of Latin America’s (particularly Mexico’s) most important holidays, but the Day of the Dead is actually celebrated around the world.

 But what exactly is this holiday, and what’s its relation to Halloween?
-Does it involve trick or treating and putting on scary masks?
+Does it involve trick-or-treating and telling scary stories?
 Or is it just going to visit some old graves?

 What’s the Day of the Dead?